 The absence of constant diligence, skill shortage, and lack of proper tools to efficiently manage resources contributes to the underutilization of resources.

-3. Signs of underutilization of resources
+4. Signs of underutilization of resources and effective methods to correct them

+Organizations must be vigilant and take appropriate measures to maximize their resource utilization to remain profitable and sustainable amidst market volatilities.
 Some telltale signs of resource underutilization and how project managers can mitigate them using appropriate tools and solutions are:

-1. Increase in bench time:
+A. Increase in bench time

 When resources face more bench time, it adversely impacts your project’s profit margins.
 In IT companies, there is a continuous rise in workforce costs.
 In the absence of pipeline projects, companies risk landing up large bench resources with unplanned ramp-down activities.
 Since benched resources are non-billable, it adversely affects the organization’s bottom line.